abhihash01/Ensemble-Learning-R/README.md

 **Description**

-The `univariate_feature_selection_corr` function performs univariate feature selection based on Pearson Correlation Coefficient for regression problems or Point-Biserial Correlation Coefficient for binary classification problems.
+The `univariate_feature_selection` function performs univariate feature selection based on Pearson Correlation Coefficient for regression problems or Point-Biserial Correlation Coefficient for binary classification problems.

+When the predictor has discrete variables, factorize the columns before passing it to the function.

 Here’s an example:

 **Usage**